Happy Wallets

 Visit Houston legends at Glenwood Cemetery

-Glenwood Cemetery, founded in 1871, is the oldest professionally designed cemetery in Houston, and the final resting place of notable Houstonians such as Charlotte Baldwin Allen, Howard Hughes, William P. Hobby, George Hermann, and Anson Jones.
-Located along Washington Avenue, it's full of stunning monuments and statues, majestic trees, and rolling hills overlooking Buffalo Bayou.
-Glenwood is a perfect spot for a picnic or lazy afternoon stroll spent hunting the tombstones of Houston’s big-name residents.
-The cemetery gates are open every day from 7am to 5:30 or sunset, depending on the time of year.
+Founded in 1871, Glenwood Cemetery is the oldest professionally designed cemetery in Houston and the final resting place of notable Houstonians such as Charlotte Baldwin Allen, Howard Hughes, William P. Hobby, George Hermann, and Anson Jones.
+It's full of stunning monuments and statues, majestic trees, and rolling hills overlooking Buffalo Bayou.
+Located along Washington Avenue, Glenwood is a perfect spot for a picnic or a lazy afternoon stroll spent hunting the tombstones of Houston’s big-name residents.
+The cemetery gates are open every day from 7am to 5:30pm or sunset, depending on the time of year.
 Two-hour guided walking tours are also available on Saturday mornings.

 Watch a sunset aerial show at the Waugh Drive Bridge Bat Colony

 An estimated 250,000 Mexican free-tailed bats call the Waugh Drive Bridge home.
 Every day at sunset, you can watch them emerge from beneath all at once as they venture out into the city to feed.
-There is a viewing platform on the southeast corner of Buffalo Bayou’s bank along Allen Parkway that’s perfect for enjoying the nightly aerial show.
-If you’re looking to learn more about the bats ahead of their emergence, consider attending one of the “bat chats” that occur at the bridge on select Friday nights 30 minutes before sunset.
+There is a viewing platform on the southeast corner of Buffalo Bayou’s bank along Allen Parkway that’s an ideal spot for taking in the nightly aerial show.
+To learn more about the bats ahead of their flight, consider attending one of the “bat chats” that occur at the bridge on select Fridays 30 minutes before sunset.

 Learn Houston's Black history

 On Tuesdays through Saturdays, visitors can drop in at the Freedmen's Town Visitor Center and take a free one-hour tour of the historic neighborhood, which is recognized by UNESCO as a Site of Memory pertinent to the slave trade.
 You'll get a chance to walk the neighborhood, which was first established in 1865, and learn more about local Black history, row houses, and the African American History Research Center at the Gregory School.
-There's also an art gallery as part of the tour, featuring shows cocurated with the Contemporary Arts Museum, Houston.
+The art gallery, which is a featured part of the tour, offers shows cocurated with the Contemporary Arts Museum, Houston.

 Keep up with the latest sounds at Cactus Music

 Never fall behind on your music education thanks to Cactus Music's listening parties for new releases and live, in-store performances by both local and touring indie artists.
 You may even discover some brand-new sonic favorites along the way.
-Make sure to arrive hungry, too, since there's often free Star Pizza and Saint Arnold beer available as well.
+Arrive hungry.
+There's often free Star Pizza and Saint Arnold beer available as well.

 Meredith Nudo also contributed to this article.